GoogleContainerTools/kpt-functions-sdk/README.md

 # KPT Functions

-KPT Functions are client-side programs that operate on Kubernetes Configuration files.
+KPT Functions are client-side programs that operate on Kubernetes configuration files.

+Example use cases:

+- **Enforce policy:** e.g. Require all `Namespace` configurations to have a `cost-center` label.
+- **Generate configuration:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
+- **Mutate/migrate configuration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

+KPT functions can be run as a one-off or run as part of a CI/CD pipeline.
+With GitOps workflows, KPT functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
+KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.

 ## Why KPT Functions

-- **Configuration is Data:** Many configuration tools conflate data and operations on that data (e.g. YAML files embedding a templating language).
+- **Configuration is data:** Many configuration tools conflate data and operations on that data (e.g. YAML files embedding a templating language).
   As the configuration becomes complex, it becomes hard to read and understand intent.
   Our design philosophy is to have a clean separation